cal-jamo/play_trade_CS260/README.md

 I have now used the required HTML technology requirements by doing the following:
 - **HTML** - Uses correct HTML structure for application.
 6 HTML pages.
 One for login, Home, invest, Sports news, and Portfolio.

+### CSS Startup:

+For this start up I Added color to my page and structured things using css as well as the bootstrap css framework.

+I used a header, main, and footer, and styled them to be able to adjust to the size of the screen.
+I also created rounded boxes to display the information that I will be adding to it.

+I have now used the required CSS technology requirements, although I will continue to style as I add different components, by doing the following:
+- **CSS** - App styling that will be available to use on different screensizes although my target audience is a larger screen.
+Also using color contrast with the primary colors being black grey, and light grey.
+I will also use an electric blue as my interaction button when I start to add more components.